Est. 2019 · Thornhill, Ontario

 Hamid Hatami-Hanza

-Every act of understanding — by a human, an animal, or a machine — begins not in a reasoning engine but in the structured perception of physical reality.
+Every act of understanding — by a human, an animal, or a machine — begins in the structured perception of physical reality.
 We argued this in 2019.
-The world is now calling it Physical AI.
+The world now calls it Physical AI.

 Hamid Hatami-Hanza · physical-ai.com · April 2026